aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 1. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
-    * Enter the parameters, such as Webhook.site URL or Slack bot token and Channel ID.
+    * Enter the parameters, such as Webhook.site URL, Slack bot token and Channel ID, or sumo logic HTTP Source URL.
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy -guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.